garnish-lang/garnish-core/README.md

 }

 impl GarnishContext<SimpleGarnishData> for MathContext {
-    // When ever a script has an unresolved identifier during runtime, this method is called to resolve it fn resolve(&mut self, symbol: u64, data: &mut SimpleGarnishData) -> Result<bool, RuntimeError<DataError>> {
+    // This method is called when ever a script has an unresolved identifier during runtime fn resolve(&mut self, symbol: u64, data: &mut SimpleGarnishData) -> Result<bool, RuntimeError<DataError>> {
         // lookup given symbol to see if we have a value for it
         // returning true tells runtime that the symbol was resolved and not to do any more checks
-        // returning false will let the runtime check additional resolve methods, resulting in a Unit value if nothing resolves it match self.symbol_to_data.get(&symbol) {
+        // returning false will let the runtime check additional resolve methods,
+        // resulting in a Unit value if nothing resolves it match self.symbol_to_data.get(&symbol) {
             Some(v) => match v {
                 SimpleData::External(n) => {